Online Human Resources Degree

 MBA in Human Resources

-The MBA program covers an overview of general business and management theory.
-In the HR concentration, you’ll drill down on topics like recruitment, hiring, and training.
+The MBA program covers the general business and management theory.
+In the HR focus, you’ll drill down on topics like how to recruit, hire, and train.

 - Business Communications